Dynamic Trunking Protocol (DTP) Explained

 Switchport nonegotiate

-Port configures as nonegotiate prevents generating DTP frames.
-This command is required only when the interface switchport mode is access or trunk.
-You must manually configure the neighboring interface as a trunk interface to establish a trunk link.
+Port configuration as non-negotiate prevents generating DTP frames.
+This command is required only when the interface switchport mode is accessed or trunk.
+To establish a trunk link, you must manually configure the neighboring interface as a trunk interface.

 • Sw1#configure terminal